Piero24/B.R.I.O.S./.github/README_OLD.md

 ### Signal Smoothing

-To minimize false positives from temporary signal fluctuations, Bleissant implements a **rolling average filter**:
+To minimize false positives from temporary signal fluctuations, B.R.I.O.S. implements a **rolling average filter**:

 1. Maintains a circular buffer (deque) of the last $N$ RSSI samples
 2. Calculates the statistical mean of these samples